In this FDD Talk post, you’ll learn the following:

 - Net Change: +1

-- This financial performance representation reflects the average 2018 Gross Sales, Cost of Goods Sold, Personnel Expenses, Advertising, Operating Expenses, Occupancy Expenses, General and Administrative Expenses, and EBITDA, during Moe’s fiscal year ended December 30, 2018 (“fiscal year 2018”) for franchised Restaurants open continuously during Moe’s fiscal year 2016, fiscal year 2017, and fiscal year 2018 (the period from December 28, 2015 to December 30, 2018) (the “Three-Year Period”) and that provided Moe’s with complete financial information for the full fiscal year 2018 sufficient for it to complete this profit and loss statement (“P&L Statement”) (the “Three-Year Group”).
+- This financial performance representation reflects the average 2019 Gross Sales, Cost of Goods Sold, Personnel Expenses, Advertising, Operating Expenses, Occupancy Expenses, General and Administrative Expenses, and EBITDA, during Moe’s fiscal year ended December 29, 2019 (“fiscal year 2019”) for franchised Restaurants located in traditional locations that were open continuously during Moe’s fiscal year 2017, fiscal year 2018, and fiscal year 2019 (the period from December 26, 2016 to December 29, 2019) (the “Three-Year Period”) and that provided Moe’s with complete financial information for the full fiscal year 2019 sufficient for it to complete this profit and loss statement (“P&L Statement”) (the “Three-Year Group”).

 - One of the franchised Restaurants reflected in the Three-Year Group had a Carvel Express Shoppe that operated within the Restaurant for the Three-Year Period.